 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-As of December 31, 2020, the District's investments in the money market mutual fund and Texpool are rated AAAm by Standard and Poor's.
-The District also manages credit risk by typically investing in certificates of deposit with balances below FDIC coverage or covered by collateral pledged in the name of the District and held in a third-party depository.
+As of December 31, 2021, the District's investments in the money market mutual fund and Texpool are rated AAAm by Standard and Poor's.

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District considers the investments in the money market mutual funds and Texpool to have a maturity of less than one year due to the fact the share position can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.
-The District also manages interest rate risk by investing in certificates of deposit with maturities of less than one year.